What is the new reservation for OBCs and for EWS under AIQ scheme in medical education?

-Govt reserves 27% for OBCs, 10% for EWS under AIQ scheme in medical education; PM calls it 'landmark decision'
+Centre reserves 27% seats for OBCs, 10% for EWS in medical schools even as Constitution Bench examines 103rd Constitutional Amendment Act

 The OBC students from across the country will now be able to avail of this reservation in AIQ Scheme to compete for seats in any state